bjemi3426/bswift/MovieShelf-IOS/README.md

 - Example: Light/Dark mode support

 ### Future Improvements
+- Add movie detail view with cast, trailer, and similar movies.
+- Implement poster caching with `AsyncImage` or a custom cache layer.
+- Introduce pagination and pull-to-refresh.
-- Add authentication
+- Add unit tests for `MovieViewModel` and API handling.
-- Integrate with API
+- Integrate persistent favorites with Core Data or SwiftData.
-- Add unit tests

 ### Screenshots
 *(Optional — add images from your simulator later)*